robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 Tinder totally freaks and logs you out.
 You don’t know why either.

-It also turns out that Sandra, 28, is a huge Lethal Weapon fan.
+It also turns out that Monica, 28, is a huge Lethal Weapon fan.
 She and Steve now have 2 children and a condo in San Jose.